Julie Denslow

 Julie Sloan Denslow (born November 29, 1942, Coral Gables, Florida) is an American botanist, ecologist and biologist.
 She grew up in South Florida, and always loved nature.
 She graduated from Coral Gables Senior High School in 1960.
 She has contributed to the field of ecology through her work with and research of tropical ecosystems.
-Earlier in her career, she spent significant time in the field in tropical locations such as Costa Rica and Panama, as well as in temperate locations in Louisiana. and later on in her career she worked more in the office and classroom, but still spent the occasional day in the field.
+Earlier in her career, she spent significant time in the field in tropical locations such as Costa Rica and Panama, as well as in temperate locations in Louisiana.
+Later in her career she worked more in the office and classroom, but still spent the occasional day in the field.
 She has focused on research involving the ecology of exotic invasive plant species, and on ecosystem reactions and recovery following disturbances.
 Denslow is also a strong supporter of gender equality in the natural sciences, pushing for equal representation of women involved in tropical research and leadership during a 2007 Gender Committee Meeting within the Association for Tropical Biology and Conservation (ATBC).
 Her most notable contribution to tropical research is her paper "Gap Partitioning among Tropical Rainforest Trees", published in 1980.